mnett0/CryptoMoneyTicker/README.md

 ## Update v1.1

-Now you can follow 5 crypto-currencies of your choice but without bitmap, you can always add it (tutorial soon).
-They are already available for Bitcoin, Ethereum, Ripple, Litecoin and Cardano.
+Now you can follow 5 crypto-currencies of your choice but without bitmap, you can always add it.
+They are already available for Bitcoin, Ethereum, Ripple, Litecoin and Dash.

 Bitmap support in 16 bit.